Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Case Study Based Numerical Findings

-Fig. \ref{figEV6} shows the DLMPs for the 6 EV penetration scenario.
-The PQ-opt scheduling option results in a 5 to 9 fold higher aggregate transformer LoL relative to Full-opt.
-The DLMP spikes are caused by a higher transformer cost component.
-Low transformer costs across all hours are associated with generally smoother DLMP profiles.
-At the commercial node, P-DLMP spikes for BaU/ToU.
-High P-DLMPs for PQ-opt indicate that this scheduling option's charging rates are too high.
-Q-DLMPs exhibit positive spikes for BaU/ToU, implying that EVs should provide more reactive power.
-Negative spikes for PQ-opt suggest EVs provide excessive reactive power under the PQ-opt option.
-We note that Full-opt scheduling results in practically zero Q-DLMPs ($\to 0^+$) during the hours that EVs are plugged in.
-Indeed, reactive power DLMPs ``tank'' during these hours which are associated with high reactive power production under Full-opt.
-Nevertheless, despite the fact that reactive power income decreases with tanking Q-DLMPs, Full-opt results in lower P-DLMPs as well whose net impact on overall system marginal cost from EV charging is lower!
-Full-opt Q-DLMPs support the system-optimal solution by incentivizing EVs to provide reactive power at a rate that is smaller than their charger capability, while the PQ-opt scheduling option ``brute-forces'' EVs to fully utilize their reactive power production capability resulting in negative Q-DLMPs which significantly increase the imputed system-wide marginal cost of the EVs.
-Fig. \ref{figEV6} reports the sensitivity analysis of Q-DLMP components.
-It is interesting to note how the marginal transformer degradation cost varies across scenarios and scheduling options illustrating the incentives implied by the respective DLMPs.
-Similar remarks can be made for the residential node.
+The 6-EV penetration scenario is more impactful, and PQ-opt is associated with a 5 to 9 fold higher aggregate transformer LoL relative to Full-opt (see Table \ref{tab3a}).
+For this scenario, Fig. \ref{figEV6D} shows DLMCs amd their components at the commercial node.
+P-DLMCs exhibit spikes under BaU/ToU and PQ-opt implying that charging rates are too high, whereas Full-opt exhibits a smoother profile.
+Q-DLMCs exhibit positive spikes under BaU/ToU, implying that EVs should provide reactive power.
+Negative spikes under PQ-opt suggest that EVs provide excessive reactive power.
+We note that Full-opt results in practically zero Q-DLMCs ($\to 0^+$) while EVs are plugged in, thus implying high reactive power availability.
+Nevertheless, despite the fact that the imputed reactive power income --- assuming self-scheduling EVs considering DLMCs as prices --- decreases with tanking Q-DLMCs, Full-opt results in lower P-DLMCs as well; the net impact on the overall system cost from EV charging is lower and EVs realize less imputed income from Reactive Power ``sales'' but overall their effective charging costs are lower!
+Full-opt Q-DLMCs support the system-optimal solution by incentivizing EVs to provide reactive power at a rate that is lower than their charger capability, whereas PQ-opt ``brute-forces'' EVs to fully utilize their inverter capability resulting in negative Q-DLMCs that significantly increase the imputed cost of EVs.

-Lastly, we also tested 9 and 12 EV scenarios.
-Full-opt scheduling can still accommodate such high penetrations, whereas other scheduling options fail.